elenahorton21/CS262/ReplicationDemo/README.md

 **4/6**: Working on state updates, added `StateUpdateStream` to teh grpc proto file.
 State updates are sent from each action module of the `server` module as bytes to the other servers.
 The servers then uses `pickle` to translate those bytes into our app data structure, and resets the app state to that value.
 We decided on this state update mechanism as opposed to smaller, specific state updates because it was a simpler solution and guaranteed that the state update stayed consistent.
 With this decision, we are sacrificing bandwidth for greater reliability.

 **4/8**: Testing different scenarios manually, documenting each of these in our `Testing` section above.

+**4/10**: Added robustness for state persistence with a simple consensus algorithm for the most recent state file based on timestamps.
+This removes the limitation of the servers having to be on the same machine to access the latest version of the state appropriately.